 Airbus Defence and Space is the sole European company that covers the whole range of civil and defence space systems and services.

-Its core business is divided between three units: Airbus Defence and Space Space Transportation for launchers and orbital infrastructure; Airbus Defence and Space Satellites for spacecraft and ground segment; Airbus Defence and Space Services for comprehensive fixed and mobile end-to-end solutions covering secure and commercial satcoms and networks, high security and broadcast satellite communications equipment and systems, and bespoke geo-information services, worldwide.
+Its core business is divided between three units: Airbus Defence and Space for launchers and orbital infrastructure; Airbus Defence and Space for spacecraft and ground segment; Airbus Defence and Space for comprehensive fixed and mobile end-to-end solutions covering secure and commercial satcoms and networks, high security and broadcast satellite communications equipment and systems, and bespoke geo-information services, worldwide.

-Airbus Defence and Space is a wholly owned subsidiary of EADS, a global leader in aerospace, defence and related services.
+Airbus Defence and Space is a wholly owned subsidiary of AIRBUS Group, a global leader in aerospace, defence and related services.
 In 2011, the Group – comprising Airbus, Airbus Defence and Space, Cassidian and Eurocopter – generated revenues of €49.1 billion and employed a workforce of over 133,000.